112 (band): Hiatus and solo projects (2007–2009)

-In an interview with MiddleChildPromotions, Q. Parker confirmed that his debut album would be entitled Real Talk and was due for release in September 2008; it was released in 2009.
+In an interview with MiddleChildPromotions, Q. Parker confirmed that his debut album would be titled Real Talk and was due for release in September 2008; it was later scheduled for release in 2009 however, the album never got released.
 He was in the studio working with Tim & Bob, The Pirates, Jammy, Bryan-Michael Cox, The Platinum Brothers and Crystal Johnson.
 The album was released under a joint venture between his own label, NewFam Entertainment, and Drift City Records.
 The first single off the album is called "Crazy Crazy" and it features Rock City.

-Michael Keith decided to leave 112 and go solo.
-He stated that a former groupmate stole his, and member Slim's, money, causing the two to leave.
-Slim, however, states that he never fell out with anyone over money and is still with 112.
-The group now consists of members Q, Slim, and Daron.
-Mike said his business partner showed him that he wasn't receiving his royalty checks.
+Slim decided to leave 112 and go solo.
+He stated that a former groupmate stole his, and member Mike's, money, causing the two to leave.
+Mike, however, states that he never fell out with anyone over money and is still with 112.
+The group now consists of members Q, Slim and Daron.
+Mike said his business partner showed him that he was not receiving his royalty checks.
 Mike released his debut solo album, Michael Keith, on September 30, 2008, as a digital download through iTunes and Amazon MP3.
 He also released two songs, "She's My Superstar" and "Sexy", under the pseudonym "Dangerus" via the internet.
 In 2010, Michael Keith reconciled with the other three members of 112 and signaled his intention to record with the group on their sixth studio album.